pyne/pyne/docs/theorymanual/spatial_solvers.rst

 This page presents a brief summary of the underlying methods used in the :py:mod:`spatialsolver` module.
-For full details, consult "Development of a Quantitative Decision Metric for Selecting the Most Suitable Discretization Method for SN Transport Problems", a disseration by Schunertastian Schunert (2013).
+For full details, consult "Development of a Quantitative Decision Metric for Selecting the Most Suitable Discretization Method for SN Transport Problems", a disseration by Schunertastian Schunert [Schunert]_.
 Chapter 2 has a detailed description of the methods implemented in PyNE.
 All code in this module is derived from Dr. Schunert's PhD work.